SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/standardlib.md

 Also see counterpart `musnsp.nsp` library for assembler namespace constants for music control code data.

+### flocklib

+Helps time code around SBTGA's plotter framerate (30FPS).

+Wraps `flock.tas0` into a SSTNPL module, while providing a `wait x frames` style function.

+see _flock_test_ in _roms_ for a basic test program.

 ## Assembler modules (.tas0)

+### flock

+Use inline in a loop of SBTGA Plotter code to 'lock' the code's timing to the plotter's 30FPS framerate.
+Extra useful if used with a double-buffer scheme using one of SBTGA's secondary graphics buffers.

 ### vdishell

 Standard wrapper routine for the as-yet-unfinished SBTVDI disk system serial shell.